What are some examples of successful sonic branding?

 • Brevity & Distinctiveness: At around three seconds, it's incredibly short yet unique enough to be instantly recognizable.
 Its synthesized, futuristic tone was groundbreaking for its time.

-• Conveys Brand Attributes: The sound feels precise, technological, and reliable, directly reflecting Intel's positioning as a leader in innovation and high-quality microprocessors.
+• Conveys Brand Attributes: The sound feels precise, technological, and reliable, directly reflecting Intel's positioning as a leader in innovation.

-• Strategic Impact: It transformed an ingredient brand (a component inside a larger product) into a household name, creating immense brand equity and consumer trust.
+• Strategic Impact: It transformed an ingredient brand into a household name, creating immense brand equity and consumer trust.

 A couple sits on a sofa, sharing popcorn, watching a TV in a dimly lit room.
 The TV screen displays the red Netflix 'N' logo with a vibrant red soundwave and musical notes, signifying the 'Ta-dum' sonic branding and the start of entertainment